oppia/oppia-web-developer-docs/Acceptance-Tests.md

 * Use the **Stress Test Acceptance Tests** GitHub workflow.
   This workflow runs the specified acceptance test suite multiple times in parallel, significantly increasing the likelihood of encountering the flake.
-* Trigger the workflow manually in oppia repo (use fork if you don't have right for the same) and configure it with:
+* Trigger the workflow manually in oppia repo (use your fork if you don't have right for the same) and configure it with:

   * **Branch name**: `develop`
   * **Run count**: at least 20 times, if you can't observe the flake, then increase the run count.
-  * **Suite**: the acceptance test suite where the flake occurs
+  * **Suite**: the acceptance test suite where the flake occurs (you can find the suite name in acceptance.json file)

 **Note:** After the flake is reproduced, add the link to the Stress Test in the Issue, so that others can look at the same stress test so CI resources are not wasted.